A Radical Idea

 In the 70’s and 80’s, positive affirmations were very popular.
 But God says in His Word that His instructions need more than confessing His promises.
 For instance, James says that faith without works is dead.
 It is not enough to hear the words of prosperity, we actually have to do as instructed.

 Even God talks about those who hear and then walk away.
-In some places, God talks about some that heard, and He said they mocked and laughed at the messengers.
-It says some were perplexed and some did not know what was going on.
+In some places, God talks about some who heard, and He said they mocked and laughed at the messengers.
+It says some were perplexed, and some did not know what was going on.
 And then it says some believed.
-The Bible was written for those that want to believe.
+The Bible was written for those who want to believe.
 When this subject of money comes up, some want to argue about everything.
 They argue because they don’t believe, and since they don’t believe, they don’t do.
 Just let them be.

 But not you.
 You are a giver, a saver, and an investor.
 Some promoters of prosperity advocate giving 10%, saving 10% and investing 10%.
 In other words, learning to live on 70% of your take-home income and taking that 30% off the top to accomplish your goals.
 This is a change of mindset.
 This is a new philosophy.
 This is a turning point in your prosperous life.